A new platform for documentation and tutorials is launching soon.

 Testability: Policy testing is built on asserting the values of rules.
 By breaking logic down into rules, you're able to more effectively test your policies.

 Performance: Rules are only evaluated on demand, and are also only evaluated once.
-This means that a rule referenced multiple time only has a one-time performance cost.
+This means that a rule referenced multiple times only has a one-time performance cost.
 For complex logic, this could result in improved performance.

 An example usage of rules is shown below: